bfredl/nvim-miniyank/README.md

     map <leader>p <Plug>(miniyank-startput)
     map <leader>P <Plug>(miniyank-startPut)

-Right after a put, use "cycle" to go back through history:
+Right after a put, use "cycle" to go through history:

     map <leader>n <Plug>(miniyank-cycle)

+Stepped too far?
+You can cycle back to more recent items using:

+    map <leader>N <Plug>(miniyank-cycleback)

 Maybe the register type was wrong?
 Well, you can change it after putting: